 Step off the asphalt and take a run through a rainforest instead!
 The Inspiration Woods trail offers a 2.5-kilometre round-trip jaunt.
 The trail features mostly mellow terrain with a few hills, footbridges and exposed roots just to keep things interesting.
 The trailside streams, moss covered forest floor and towering red cedars keep this trail cool in the summer making it the perfect place to take a run during warmer temperatures.

-Take 30 minutes to hike to the historic fire lookout.
-Built in 1927 and in operation until 1988 the tower was used to survey the area for forest fires.
+Learn about the history and culture of the first nations people of Revelstoke on the First Footsteps trail, or take 30 minutes to hike to the historic fire lookout.
 Alternatively, step back in time to the early 1800s and hike the one-kilometre Koo Koo Sint Trail celebrating David Thompson and his explorations of Western North America.

 Drive 30 minutes from the highway without stopping and you’ve landed yourself in one of the world’s most stunning parking lots.
 Park at beautiful Balsam Lake and take a leisure trail around the lake on this short 500-metre loop.
 Take in the wildflowers and the crystal clear waters but be sure to bring a light jacket.
-Big elevation gains mean cooler temperatures — a fact which often surprises people when they exit their vehicles.
+Big elevation gains mean cooler temperatures — a fact that can catch people out when they head up there.

 The perfect place to take a picnic dinner in Revelstoke is to the Monashee Lookout!
 Majestic is the only word that can be used to describe the scene from this vantage point; the city at valley bottom to stunning views of the Monashees give an all encompassing view of Revelstoke.
 Dine at one of the picnic tables or cuddle up to a fire in the Monashee Lookout cabin with their free firewood.

-Explore the world’s only inland cedar rainforest by taking a leisurely stroll along the half-kilometre long Giant Cedars Boardwalk, and the 1.2 kilometre Skunk Cabbage Boardwalk.
+Explore the world’s only inland cedar rainforest by taking a leisurely stroll along the half-kilometre long Giant Cedars Boardwalk.
 This attraction is must-do whether you are just looking for a place to stretch your legs while on the road, or spending a day adventuring in Mount Revelstoke NP.